 We are not precluded from acquiring real properties, directly or through joint ventures, from our affiliates, including acquisitions of real properties from our affiliates or programs sponsored by Phillips Edison or ARC.
-Any such acquisitions will be approved consistent with the conflict of interest procedures described in this prospectus, including approval by a majority of the board of directors and a majority of the conflicts committee, and independent third party appraisal of such asset to be acquired.
+Any such acquisitions will be approved consistent with the conflict of interest procedures described in this prospectus, including approval by a majority of the conflicts committee and independent third party appraisal of such asset to be acquired.